tzrikka/ovid/README.md

-# Temporal Worker Using Thrippy And Omdient
+# Temporal Worker Using Thrippy and Omdient